fragcolor-xyz/shards-examples/tutorials/primer/manipulate-data.md

     (defwire mywire
-    (Once (Dispatch varwire))                       ;; run 'mywire1' once to create wire variables ;; access variables from outside wires/shards
+    (Once (Dispatch varwire))                       ;; run 'mywire1' once to create wire variables
-        extvar (Log)                                ;; variables external to wires can be accessed by all wires => 9

     ;; access global variables declared in the other wire (Get .var-global :Global true) (Log)        ;; can read global var => Claymore (Get .justvar :Global true) (Log)           ;; can read global version of .justvar => Global var

-    ;; attempt to access local variables declared in the other wire ;; uncomment the line below to see error on trying to access local variable of anotheir wire ;; (Get .var-local) (Log)                   ;; will give an error
+    ;; attempt to access local variables declared in the other wire ;; uncomment the line below to see error on trying to access local variable of another wire ;; (Get .var-local) (Log)                   ;; will give an error

     ;; despite setting :Global flag false, this wire cannot access the local var, falls back to reading global version